thestarlab/thestarlab.github.io/papers.md

 <div class="col-md-12" markdown="1">
 # In Peer-Reviewed Conference Proceedings

+- Yang, Z., Nguyen, L.H., Cao, G. and Jin, F.: Harvey flooding rescue in social media, in Proceedings of the IEEE Big Data conference 2017, Boston, December 2017.

 -  Huang, Q.,  **Cao**, G., Wang, C.: From where do tweets originate? - A GIS approach for user location inference, in Proceedings of the 7th ACM SIGSPATIAL International Workshop on Location-Based Social Network, Dallas, November 2014.

 -  Luo, F., **Cao**, G., Li, X.: An interactive approach for deriving geometric network models in 3D indoor environments, in Proceedings of the 6th ACM SIGSPATIAL International Workshop on Indoor Spatial Awareness, Dallas, November 2014.

 -  Zhang, Z., Wang, S., **Cao**, G., Padmanabhan, A., Wu, K.: A scalable approach to extracting mobility patterns from social media data, in